Psyche, exploring a metal world

 Why is NASA sending a mission to asteroid Psyche?

-How will Psyche study Psyche?
+How will the spacecraft study Psyche?

-If data from these three instruments tell us that Psyche’s rocks are thoroughly mixed with metals, it’s likely not a core and is instead a leftover body from the solar system’s birth just like asteroids and comets.
+If data from these three instruments tell us that Psyche’s rocks are thoroughly mixed with metals, it’s likely not a core and is instead a leftover body from the Solar System’s birth just like asteroids and comets.
 However, if Psyche has large swaths of rocks in it, they might be leftover slabs from the lost mantle.

 In any case, if Psyche was a liquid iron core, it might have churned to produce a strong magnetic field like Earth’s core.
 While Psyche isn’t expected to have a magnetic field today, the once strong field might have imprinted its magnetic signatures in Psyche’s rocks and metals.
-The last of the Psyche spacecraft’s instruments, a magnetometer, will measure such remnant magnetic fields on Psyche, which would be good evidence for it being a protoplanetary core.
+Another of the Psyche spacecraft’s instruments, a magnetometer, will measure such remnant magnetic fields on Psyche, which would be good evidence for it being a protoplanetary core.

 Creating craters of metal

 To get an idea of what craters would look like on Psyche, scientists created little metallic craters of their own.
 At NASA’s Ames Vertical Gun Range facility, technicians shot small, spherical iron-nickel meteorites — yes, the real deal — on metal blocks at various angles with high velocities up to 7 kilometers per second (about 16,000 miles per hour) to mimic impacts on Psyche.
-This gave scientists insights on how craters would form very differently on metallic worlds compared to rocky ones; they should expect Psyche’s craters to have rugged interiors and razor-sharp rims, for example.
+This gave scientists insights into how craters would form very differently on metallic worlds compared to rocky ones; they should expect Psyche’s craters to have rugged interiors and razor-sharp rims, for example.

 How much does Psyche cost?